effektif/user-docs/docs/forms.rst

    The process editor’s form builder for a new empty form

-The `Description` section in the form builder is a text area that you can use to provide initial instructions to people who complete the form.
+Use the `Description` text area to provide initial instructions to people who complete the form.
 You can use `Markdown <http://daringfireball.net/projects/markdown/basics>`_ to format the description, which makes it convenient to link to additional information, for example.